-Each house has one allocated parking space, please see the plan for the location of your parking bay.
+Each flat and maisonette has one allocated parking space, please see the plan for the location of your parking bay.
 Please make sure you use your allocated space.
-Visitors can use your bay or park in Ifield Road or Furzefield, making sure they do not block access to the garages.
+There is one visitor bay for visitors to use.
+Please make sure that you and your visitors do not park in the access road to Halfacres.